-Within NeuroRestore, a new generation of symptomatic drugs is being developed for the treatment of cognitive dysfunction (memory disorders) in Alzheimer's disease.
-The NeuroRestore substances are known as Trk-PAMs, which stimulate specific signaling of the neurotrophins NGF (Nerve Growth Factor) and BDNF (Brain Derived Neurotrophic Factor), which play an important role in normal neuronal function.
+Within NeuroRestore, a new generation of symptomatic drugs is being developed for the treatment of cognitive dysfunction (memory problems) in Alzheimer's disease.
+The NeuroRestore substances are known as Trk-PAMs, which stimulate specific signaling of the neurotrophins NGF (Nerve Growth Factor) and BDNF (Brain-Derived Neurotrophic Factor), which play an important role in normal neuronal function.
 The company initiated the first clinical trial with the primary drug candidate in NeuroRestore, ACD856, in late 2019.
 The study was completed on schedule in the second guarter of 2020.
 The results showed that ACD856 was well-suited for further clinical development, which led to the initiation of subsequent clinical trials, the SAD-study, according to plans in the end of 2020.
-In the third guarter of 2021 the MAD study was also initiated and both of these studies, which are part of the phase I program for the drug candidate, have had the primary purpose of assessing safety and tolerability in humans.
+In the third guarter of 2021 the MAD study was also initiated and both of these studies, which are part of the Phase I program for the drug candidate, have had the primary purpose of assessing safety and tolerability in humans.
 The MAD study, which was concluded according to plan in June 2022, showed that ACD856 has a good safety and tolerability profile in humans.
 Moreover, the results showed that the compound demonstrated good pharmacokinetic properties with rapid uptake in the body.
 In addition, ACD856 easily crosses the blood-brain barrier and can be measured in the spinal fluid; these important data support further clinical development work.
 Moreover, in September 2022 the company reported new EEG results from a planned exploratory analysis in the MAD study, which showed that ACD856 not only reaches the CNS, but also activates neuronal pathways in the brain, of relevance to both cognition and depression.
 ACD857 is in the research phase and also has the primary indication of cognitive dysfunction/Alzheimer's disease.

-New preclinical data within the NeuroRestore platform have shown potential disease-modifying properties for this class of compounds.
+New preclinical data within the NeuroRestore platform have shown potential disease-modifying properties in this class of compounds.
 The findings show that both neurotrophins, NGF and BDNF, play important roles in retaining normal function and development in nerve cells, as well as in protecting them from damage, known as neuroprotective effects.
 Nerve cell death clearly correlates with functional impairment in Alzheimer's patients and no drugs with these protective effects are currently available on the market.
 The preclinical studies show that treatment with ACD856 results in increased survival for the nerve cells.
-In 2022 and 2023. the studies were complemented by additional data concerning the neuroprotective, regenerative and long-term effects of ACD856.
+Over the past two years, the studies have been complemented by additional data concerning the neuroprotective, regenerative and long-term effects of ACD856.
 The results indicate, among other things, that the substance can protect nerve cells against toxic AB42, the protein responsible for amyloid plague formation in the brains of Alzheimer's patients.
 Moreover, data show that ACD856 increases the quantity of a specific protein that plays a key role in communication between nerve cells, which is severely affected in the disease.
-These important data, which highlight the potential of NeuroRestore as both a memory-improving and disease-modifying treatment, have been
+These important data, which highlight the potential of NeuroRestore as both a memory-improving and disease-modifying treatment, have been presented in publications and at a number of scientific conferences over the past two

-NeuroRestore® - the platform is developing a new generation of symptomatic drugs for the treatment of illnesses with cognitive disorders, such as Alzheimer's disease.
+NeuroRestore[®] - the platform is developing a new generation of symptomatic drugs for the treatment of illnesses with cognitive disorders, such as Alzheimer's disease.

-Alzstatin[®] - the platform develops innovative disease-modifying and preventive drugs for Alzheimer's disease.
+Alzstatin[®] - the platform develops innovative diseasemodifying and preventive drugs for Alzheimer's disease.